slavach/hash-access/README.md

 ## Installation

-Hash access is available as the gem hash-access.
+HashAccess is available as the gem hash-access.

     gem install hash-access